 - Remain flexible and calm.
 As seniors progress through the stages of Alzheimer’s, their symptoms will worsen, and they will become more dependent.
 Be as flexible as possible and try adapting your routine and expectations as needed.
 It’s also important that caregivers and loved ones keep their seniors as involved in their own lives as possible by allowing them to do what they can with minimal help and making them aware of important decisions or events.

 - Create a safe living environment.
 As your senior ages and their Alzheimer’s progresses, they may lose some mobility and have poor judgment or problem-solving skills.
-It’s important that obstacles, such as extension cords and rugs are cleared out to reduce their fall risk.
+It’s important to prepare their home and remove obstacles, such as extension cords and rugs to reduce their fall risk.

 - Focus on individualized care.
 Every senior with Alzheimer’s will have a different experience, so it’s important to treat them as an individual by tailoring their care to their unique needs.